turkeydave/mobile_day_notes/README.md

 This best prepares for if there was a login (they login and on success the client would get a valid User object, and their notes would be loaded).
 Knockout's binding, via the viewmodel takes care of the rest of updating the ui and reacting to user input and socket messages.

 I skimped on any other viewmodels/controllers for other functionality and glombed all into one.
-A few other small one's could be one for an actual Note, and one for User Auth / Context.
+A few other small viewmodel candidates are one for an actual Note, and one for User Auth / Context.
 I also skimped on any type of modules, everything is on the host / window object as globals.
 I DO use dependency injection for the viewmodel itself - i inject the data and socket service.

 ## What went wrong, what would I do differently?

-* Generally, I think should have done the MINIMUM requirements and spent more time on better client code perhaps. (see next line for an example)  Then I could have added anything above and beyond.
+* Generally, I should have done the MINIMUM requirements and spent more time on better client code. (see next line for an example)  Then I could have added anything 'above and beyond'.
 * The biggest thing thats sticking in my head is what i'm calling the "collossal hack" ** see /services/socketservice.js.
-  If you look in the sockets service, I aslo have the global socket reference and set up some event handlers.
+  If you look in the sockets service, I also have the global socket reference and set up some event handlers.
   I had to call into the viewmodel, so I made it global so it was available in context.
 Its pretty 'smelly' but I moved on.
 I should have spent more time thinking about an app context and done this differently.
   I'll submit this project on master branch, and if I work on a different solution i'll make a branch and let you know.
 * I spent way too much time troubleshooting one issue with knockout binding (nuance between child binding in observable array, difference between click and text binding).